13 15 15Call

 WINNER Personal Injury Law Firm of the Year

-TAC Serious Injury Payouts – Common Law Claims.
+TAC Payouts Guide – Serious Injury and Common Law Claims.

-If you’re injured in a motor vehicle accident in Victoria and your injuries are classified as ‘serious’, you could be entitled to make a common law claim for lump sum damages.
-These claims can be significant.
-In fact, the TAC states that the average payout for serious injury claims such as serious traumatic brain and spinal injuries is $2.2M*
+If you’re injured in a motor vehicle accident in Victoria you may be able to claim a TAC payout.
+If your injuries are classified as ‘serious’, you could be entitled to make a common law claim for lump sum damages, and these claims can be significant.
+The TAC states that the average payout for serious injury claims such as serious traumatic brain and spinal injuries is $2.2M*

 Call 13 15 15 or chat to us now for free advice